PersonXXIII/Chatbot-API/README.md

 #
 **Versions:** <br>
 **01: Main.py:** <br>
 This version uses a Google Translate API to take and response user in multiple languages.
-Currently the code is done for two languages only.<br>
+Currently the code is done for two languages only.<br><br>
 **02: Main (Without Translate).py:** <br>
 This version is without the Google Translate API.
 It takes input and gives responses only in english. <br>
 #
 **Input Langugaes:**
 > Urdu.<br>